-But this is such a general object for every kind of paper so that this paper aims to analyze some possible meanings of the term ‘culture’ in the language practiced in Albanian documents that concern culture itself.
+But this is such a general object for every kind of paper, so this paper aims to analyze some possible meanings of the term ‘culture’ in the language practiced in Albanian documents that concern culture itself.
 For a possibility to compare and place the discussion in a continuous narrative, European documents that strategize approaches for culture are considered appropriate.

 In this paper I refer at the strategy of 2007 which promoted some orienting objectives that remained most often cited till the new agenda on culture was presented last year by the EU Commission, proposing a new approach to the terms.